This post covers 29 of the best free things to do in Charleston, South Carolina, and its surrounding areas and is geared toward tourists and visitors.

 There are a number of beautiful plantations to visit in Charleston.

-The plantation offers complimentary factory tours on a daily basis.
+Also known as the Charleston Tea Garden, the plantation offers complimentary factory tours on a daily basis.

 Tours begin every 15 minutes on the quarter-hour and can be accessed at the top of the stairs in the Gift Shop.